 The Pensions Ombudsman was set up in 1991 and is responsible for investigating complaints from private and workplace pension scheme members on how their pension is being run.
 It also has the power to consider complaints made against the Pension Protection Fund and to appeal decisions made by the Financial Assistance Scheme.
-The Pensions Ombudsman service is free for pension scheme members to use, as well as a scheme’s beneficiaries, employers and trustees.
+The Pensions Ombudsman service is free to use for pension scheme members, scheme beneficiaries, employers and trustees.

 Making a complaint to the Pensions Ombudsman